Assessments at Sandlapper

 Sandlapper will administer the SC Ready testing on the following dates:

-- April 29th: Math
+- April 29th: SCReady Writing

 ____________________________________________________________

-The WIDA ACCESS test measures students' skills in listening, speaking, reading, and writing in English.
+The WIDA ACCESS for ELLs measures students' skills in listening, speaking, reading, and writing in English.
 It provides valuable information that helps teachers tailor instruction to meet the needs of each child, ensuring they receive the support necessary to succeed in school.
 This important assessment helps us understand how well our students are progressing in learning English.

-Sandlapper will administer the WIDA ACCESS testing for English language learners between January 21st and March 7, 2025.
+Sandlapper will administer the WIDA ACCESS testing for English language learners between January 21st and February 6, 2026.

 ____________________________________________________________